Impact of bacteria-mucin interactions on intestinal health

-Intestinal bacteria interact with the host in the mucus layer, a complex defense system that consists of secreted mucins, defense proteins and transmembrane mucins.
-Transmembrane mucins such as MUC1, MUC3, MUC4, MUC13 and MUC17 are expressed on the apical surface of intestinal epithelial cells and contain a large glycosylated extracellular domain and a cytoplasmic tail with signaling capacity.
+Commensal and pathogenic bacteria interact with the host at mucosal surfaces, which are the interface between the host and the outside world.
+The mucus layer is a complex defense system that consists of secreted mucins, defense proteins and transmembrane mucins.
+Transmembrane mucins such as MUC1, MUC3, MUC4, MUC13 and MUC17 are expressed on the apical surface of epithelial cells and contain a large glycosylated extracellular domain and a cytoplasmic tail with signaling capacity.
 Important processes such as immune responses, proliferation and apoptosis, cellular migration, wound healing and epithelial barrier function are regulated by transmembrane mucins.
-Transmembrane mucins are also highly overexpressed in different adenocarcinomas (e.g. colorectal cancer, breast cancer and pancreatic cancer).
-In my group, we are investigating how commensal and pathogenic bacteria interact with mucins and impact their signaling.
-The goal of our research is to determine the role of mucin proteins during bacterial infections at mucosal surfaces and during the interplay with commensal bacterial
+Transmembrane mucins are also highly overexpressed in different adenocarcinomas (e.g. colorectal cancer, ovarian cancer, breast cancer and pancreatic cancer).
+In my group, we are investigating how commensal and pathogenic bacteria interact with the mucosal surface of the intestine, respiratory tract and vagina.
+The goal of our research is to uncover the molecular mechanisms of bacteria-mucin interactions and their impact on health and disease.

 Focus areas